On the relativistic effect in the Dirac--Fock theory: Introduction

 This corresponds to \eqref{eq:min-DF} and $\Gamma_q$ is the state of electrons defined by \eqref{eq:state-electrons}.
-These two definitions are equivalent (see \cite{meng2024rigorous} by the author and also Remark \ref{rem:DFdefinition} in this paper).
-Roughly speaking, for $c$ large enough, we have
+We show in Corollary \ref{cor:definition-equiv} below and \cite{meng2024rigorous} that these two definitions of DF ground-state energy are equivalent.
+More precisely, in Corollary \ref{cor:definition-equiv}, we will show that for $c$ large enough and $q\leq z$,

-In this paper, we study the relativistic effect in the DF ground-state energy by using \eqref{eq:1.5}.
-Nevertheless, Eq. \eqref{eq:1.6} implies that the result is equivalent to the study of the relativistic effect in the DF ground-state energy defined by the min-max theory \eqref{eq:DF-min-max}.
+In this paper, we study the relativistic effect in the DF ground-state energy by using the definition \eqref{eq:1.5}.
+Then, Eq. \eqref{eq:1.6} implies that the result is equivalent to the study of the relativistic effect in the DF ground-state energy defined by the min-max theory \eqref{eq:DF-min-max}.